 Find a Job and a Home

-When moving across the world, you would want to have some stability.
+When moving across the world, you should have some stability.
 If you’re not relocating for work, you will have to look for a job.
-Looking for work abroad is not that different from looking for a job in a different city.
+Looking for work abroad is not that different from looking for employment in a different city.
 You should:

 - Look into potential transfer possibilities offered by your current employer.
 This might be possible if you work for an international company.